Concept

 • Outcome: Subregions on administrative level n + the next lowest administrative level n-1

-• Hand over the “municipalities” to MunicipalityCoordinators
+• Hand over the partitioned regions to a LvGridGenerator each

 • Outcome: Subregions on administrative level “municipality”